Ivaldivi/Geocache/README.md

 #### const saveMessage
 This function reacts to a button press in order to save the user's message (entered through a text input) as a message in the firestore database.
 It also adds the user's name.
 If a user doesn't provide their name the default name is "anonymous".

+#### const handleSetName
+This sets the user's name to anonymous if they do not enter a name.
+Otherwise the name is set to the name they entered.

 ### References and Inspiration for Victory Screen:
 ###### General guide for using Firebase with a react native expo app: https://docs.expo.io/guides/using-firebase/